InflectionPointNFT/Avastars-Contracts/docs/AvastarTeleporter.md

 ### approveTraitAccess

-Approve a handler to manage trait access for a set of Avastar Primes
+Approve a handler to manage Trait replication for a set of Avastar Primes.
+If successful, emits a `TraitAccessApproved` event.

 ```solidity
 function approveTraitAccess(address _handler, uint256[] _primeIds)